vmware/vks-image-builder/docs/examples/tutorial_building_an_image.md

 ## Install Docker

-The vSphere Tanzu Kubernetes Grid Image Builder runs components as Docker images to generate VMs.
+The vSphere Kubernetes Service Image Builder runs components as Docker images to generate VMs.

 Refer to the [Docker installation guide][docker-installation] for setting up Docker Engine.